 Q: Are most students basically getting them, are they going to have students graduate in the interim, and might not be getting these attributes at all?

-A: The Gen Ed office is trying to gather data for that they can’t really tell that yet if students have only been here for two years, and we don’t know whether they have completed the attributes or not, but the reality is that last year and this year, they are already not enforcing the graduation requirements.
+A: The Gen Ed office is trying to gather data for that; they can’t really tell that yet if students have only been here for two years, and we don’t know whether they have completed the attributes or not, but the reality is that last year and this year, they are already not enforcing the graduation requirements.
 We can only see after four years if they have taken them or not, but just like the original plan, there is some danger that someone might not take as many attributes as originally envisioned.

 Christopher Sanderson motioned to approve.
 Allison Lee seconded.
 Motion was approved with 16 yeas, 0 nays, 0 abstentions.
 Vote was unanimous.